Hetari/vue-and-react-library-template/README.md

 # Vue and React Library Template

+### Enjoying my project?
+Please show your appreciation by starring it on GitHub! ⭐

 This is a monorepo template for building a reusable library that supports both **Vue** and **React** components.
 It is set up using **Vite** for fast builds, TypeScript for type safety, and includes configuration for generating declaration files (`.d.ts`).
 The template is optimized for creating UI components that can be shared across different frontend frameworks.

 ## Features